UppaJung/peer-review/README.md

 <!-- to elide details reviewers might find uninteresting (even if needed to replicate the experiment), to inflate their contributions, to dedicate more space and attention to -->
 <!-- <p>Authors may be tempted to aggrandize their research to look more important.
 In some fields (including [mine](./Notes.md#speculation)), researchers are even pressured by reviewers to go beyond factual reporting of results to speculate about their research's impact and importance.</p> -->

 [^consistency]: See [recommended readings](./Recommended-Readings.md#the-neurips-2021-consistency-experiment) for a summary of the The NeurIPS 2021 Consistency Experiment or go directly to the [primary source](https://blog.neurips.cc/2021/12/08/the-neurips-2021-consistency-experiment/).
+The first experiment was for [NIPS 2014](https://nips.cc/Conferences/2014/CallForPapers) (the conference would be renamed NeurIPS), which had a call for papers with a section for evaluation criteria which stated “submissions will be refereed on the basis of technical quality, novelty, potential impact, and clarity.”
+The 2021 call for papers listed no evaluation criteria.

 [^subjective-integrity]: To understand why integrity is inherently subjective, consider an experiment that attempts to prove a hypothesis by rejecting a null hypothesis.
 The experiment does not consider or attempt to test a third hypothesis that would also lead the null hypothesis to be rejected.
 If a reviewer considers that third hypothesis sufficiently implausible, the third hypothesis does not impact the integrity of the experiment.
 If a reviewer considers the third hypothesis sufficiently plausible, they might conclude that the experiment should have been designed to disprove it as well.